LucasEnard/formation-template-python/README.md

     def on_init(self):
         """
         It changes the current working directory to the one specified in the path attribute of the object, or to /tmp if no path attribute is specified.
-        It also sets the filename attribute to toto.csv if it is not already set
         :return: None
         """
         if hasattr(self,'path'):